pdtpartners/nix-ninja/README.md

 ## Getting started

-First you need to use [nix@d904921] and enable the following experimental
+First you need to use Nix 2.30 or later (newer than stable) and enable the following experimental features:
-features:

 ```sh
 experimental-features = ["nix-command" "dynamic-derivations" "ca-derivations" "recursive-nix"]